jogleasonjr/dainty-vs/readme.md

 `grays`, `blueGrays`, and `blues` are scales where each array item represents a point on the scale.
 The scale can be of any length.
 The scale is evenly distributed between the points.

+Use `public/syntax.html` to quickly test new settings after running `npm run build`.

 ## License

 Dainty for Visual Studio is licensed under the [MIT License](https://github.com/alexanderte/dainty-vs/blob/master/license.md).